mhakimsaputra17/task-management-react-fastapi/README.md

 ## ✨ Overview

-**TaskMaster Pro** is a full-stack web application built with modern technologies that helps users manage their tasks efficiently.
+**Task Management** is a full-stack web application built with modern technologies that helps users manage their tasks efficiently.
 With a clean, intuitive interface and powerful backend, this application allows you to create, update, delete, and track the status of your tasks in real-time.

 The application features a responsive design that works seamlessly across desktop and mobile devices, with a focus on user experience and performance.
 The robust backend API ensures data persistence and reliability, while the modern React frontend provides a smooth and interactive user experience.